markbush/circle-sync/README.md

 <source identifier>:<Circle name>

 All white space in the file is significant.
 The base application expects
-<source identifier> to be the name of a file containing the list of email
+<source identifier> to be the name of a group to be looked up in LDAP
-addresses to sync.
+(such as Active Directory).

+NOTE: the group name should be fully qualified, such as:
+      CN=Marketing,OU=Groups,DC=example,DC=com

 The Circle will be created if it doesn't already exist.

 You can specify an alternate configuration file as an argument to the application when you run it.

+If you replace the definition of "sourceLoader" in CircleSync with an instance of FileSourceLoader, then the source identifier can be the name of a file containing email addresses (one per line).

 Running the Application
 -----------------------